pimoroni/explorer-hat/documentation/GPIO-pins.md

     -    |   1   | GPIO 20

 ### 3.3v breakout ( Explorer HAT Pro only )

+Explorer HAT Pro breaks out a number of your Raspberry Pi IO pisn to give you convinient access to SPI, PWM, SPI and Serial/UART.
+None of these pins are 5V tolerant, so be careful what you connect!

 Function | GPIO pin
 ---------|----------